Self-Propelled Lawn Mower Buyer's Guide

 Front-wheel drive lawn mowers are less expensive than rear-wheel drive models, are easier to maneuver, but don't have as powerful of a drive.

-To propel forward, the wheels must be firmly planted on the ground.
-Front wheel drive is basically useless when lifting the front to turn or when the wheels bounce up off the turf.
+To drive the mower forward, the wheels must be firmly planted on the ground.
+Front-wheel drive is basically useless when lifting the front to turn or when the wheels bounce up off the turf.

 The rear wheels, however, are always grounded, providing exceptional traction control and maneuverability.
 If you need the extra power to climb steep hills, always go with a rear-wheel drive lawn mower, although it will cost you more.